 This is a domino game for two to four players, normally played using a double six set (28 dominoes), though Double Bergen is sometimes played using a larger set.
 The game has a unique scoring principle of giving points for matching ends of a single train of play.
-This is also the name of a town in Norway, but I have no idea if there is any relationship between the two of them.
+We do not know whether the name of this game has any connection with the cities of Bergen in Norway or Bergen op Zoom in the Netherlands.

 The game uses a double six domino set.
 However, the game can be played with larger domino sets, but the results are poor because scoring is much harder.
 However, you can play with two (or more) double six domino sets if you have more than four players.

 Score keeping can be made easier by issuing every player 10 or 15 chips (depending on the number of players) before the first round of play.
 As a player scores points, they return that number of chips to the container from which they came; the first player to discard all of his chips is the winner.